davletovb/neva/README.md

 - [License](#license)

 ## Why ConcordAI?
-ConcordAI is more than just an AI library; it's a game-changer for building and interacting with large language models.
-Here's why:
+ConcordAI makes it simple to unlock the power of large language models through specialized AI agents.
+Benefits include:

+- **Rapid Prototyping** - Quickly build conversational agents, productivity tools, game characters, and more.
-- **Flexible & Adaptable**: Switch between different types of LLMs, tasks, tools, and environments with ease.
+- **Modular Components** - Switch between different types of LLMs.
+Mix and match configurable agents, tools, and environments.
-- **Hierarchical Agents**: Build specialized mini-agents and coordinate them through outer agents.
-- **Environment Simulation**: Create and simulate diverse environments where agents operate and interact.
-- **Open Source & Community-Driven**: Join us in revolutionizing AI interactions under the MIT License.
+- **Scalable Systems** - Develop complex ecosystems of hierarchical, coordinating agents.
+- **Simulation Capabilities** - Model and evaluate agent behaviors under various conditions.
+- **Community Resources** - Leverage shared agents, tools, and examples from our open-source community.

+ConcordAI empowers developers, researchers, educators, and hobbyists to create the next generation of AI interactions for gaming, automation, education, research, and beyond!

 ## Quickstart 🚀
 Dive right into ConcordAI with our easy and intuitive quickstart guide.
 Whether you're a seasoned AI enthusiast or just exploring, you can access our collection of specialized AI agents, tools, and environments.
 Simply browse our library, select the components you need, and customize them to your liking (like defining specific tasks or integrating with your favorite tools).
 With just a few clicks, you'll be ready to unleash the power of AI!